enkidevs/curriculum/python/python-playground-questions/sort-lists-in-a-dict/README.md

-name: Sort Lists in a Dictionary.
+name: Sort Lists in a Dictionary

 description: Create a program to sort lists inside a dictionary.